devopstoday11/site/posts/2019-10-13-github_actions.md

 Actions support Input Variables, Environment Variables, and Secrets all if which will be injected as Environment Variables into the container running the action.

 With this action added to the `/github/workflows` folder of your repository your application will automatically deploy itself to Convox every time you push to master.
-We have also created our own [re-usable Github Action](https://github.com/convox/actions) which you can incorporate into your own Github Action workflows.
-We are just scratching the surface on what's possible with Github Actions so stayed tuned for future posts as we dig deeper into this powerful set of tools.
+We have also created our own [reusable Github Action](https://github.com/convox/actions) which you can incorporate into your own Github Action workflows.
+We are just scratching the surface on what's possible with Github Actions so stay tuned for future posts as we dig deeper into this powerful set of tools.